stefanjaro/analyze-and-cloud/README.md

 * Test on more websites
 * Can it run on websites with pagination?
 * Turn it into a library with classes and objects
+* Remove the text common to every page